jquinss/SampleMailer/README.md

 ## Setup
 No special instructions are required to use the application.
 You can export the project as a runnable Jar file and execute it.
+Alternatively, you can directly use the samplemailer.jar located at the out/artifacts/samplemailer_jar directory.

 ## Features
 * Users can send emails by customising different fields (From, Mail from, To, CC, BCC, Subject, Body)